bizob2828/apollo-gateway-example/README.md

  * [Proper Distributed Trace Segment Nesting](https://github.com/newrelic/newrelic-node-apollo-server-plugin/pull/95)
  * [Prevent Crashes for Queries that contain InlineFragment types](https://github.com/newrelic/newrelic-node-apollo-server-plugin/pull/100)

- We did try adding a RemoteGraphQLDataSource to the gateway but there wasn't anything we couldn't gain from the individual subgraph or gateway server.
+ We did try adding a RemoteGraphQLDataSource to the gateway but the only value came from when you did or could not instrument the Federated sub graphs.
+It added spans for the subgraph requests and added the queries being executed on the subgraphs.
+If this becomes a requested feature we could ship enhancements to allow to plugin the RemoteGraphQLDataSource.
+But for Federated sub graphs that were instrumented with the New Relic Apollo Plugin there wasn't any valuable gains.
 Here is an example repo that shows implementing a [RemoteGraphQLDataSource](https://github.com/bizob2828/basic-apollo-federation-demo)

  ## Features
   * Transaction traces for Gateway query and every subgraph request